i4dCEP/ACOM/README.md

-# Azure-Cost-Capacity-Insights
+# Azure-Cost-Capacity-Insights (Basic)
 This is a Customized Azure Cost & Capacity Insights Power BI App derived out of standard Cost Management Template App and is meant to assist in analyzing and managing your Cloud Cost & Capacity.

 You can utilize the Azure Cost & Capacity Insights app to Monitor Costs, Capacity, Usage Trends and identify Cost & Capacity Optimization options to reduce Azure Cloud expenditures.
 Please use Focus Mode for better & full-page visibility

-You can install & use the app as is from here:- , or you can also download this Customized Azure Cost & Capacity Insights Template as .pbix file into Power BI Desktop and join with additional data to create customized reports to get holistic views of your overall business cost.
+You can install & use the app as is from here:- [Azure-Cost-Capacity-Insights (Basic)](https://app.powerbi.com/Redirect?action=InstallApp&appId=e371edfe-816e-436f-8821-2a0de3bef001&packageKey=bfd2b667-4b96-4e05-af7d-fd2edeb41e1agoM-cEiAV5e9sEx1vL9sGpR-hCUKo3k3nxeIAiKhcjg&ownerId=72f988bf-86f1-41af-91ab-2d7cd011db47&buildVersion=9), or you can also download this Customized Azure Cost & Capacity Insights Template as .pbix file into Power BI Desktop and join with additional data to create customized reports to get holistic views of your overall business cost.

 # Azure Cost & Capacity Insights consists of 2 categories of Reports;
  **Azure Services Consumption Insights - High Level Overview & Azure Services - Current Consumption & Capacity Insights**